Weddings - FAQs and costs

 your vows, of course

 the exchange of rings

 an additional symbolic ceremony such as handfasting or a quaich ceremony

 How much will it all cost us for your services?

 Costs for 2023 start from £550 for both wedding ceremonies and renewals of vows.
 Additional costs are incurred if you choose to add in handfasting, unity sand ceremonies, or other symbolic ceremonies.
 If you do wish to include these, I'll give you a clear cost in advance depending on your requirements, so that there are no surprises and you know exactly what you're having to budget for in advance.
 You will also have to pay the Registrar directly when you apply for your marriage licence - this currently stands at £100.

 If I have to travel considerable distances from home to get to you then there may well be a cost, but I would discuss that with you in advance.
 I'm based in Inverness in the Scottish Highlands.
 Additionally, dependent on the distance, accommodation costs may be incurred.

 If you decide to opt for a wedding where I have to hire a professional costume (eg Medieval) then there may be an additional cost, but, again, I would discuss that with you beforehand.

 How far in advance do we need to book?

-I already have bookings in place for October 2020, and some days of the week, such as Saturdays, are particularly popular.
+I already have bookings in place as far as August 2024, and some days of the week, such as Saturdays, are particularly popular.
 As soon as you know your dates and book your venue, it's best to make your booking so that you won't be left disappointed.